 Math and Literacy

-By combining math and literacy, these stories can help open up the ‘world of math’ to students with a wider range of learning styles and interests.The word problems found in the stories encourage logical thinking and help students practice using information from written text.
-I often have students read the stories aloud in class and then encourage them to solve the math on their own in class or for homework.
+By combining math and literacy, these stories can help open up the world of math to students with a wide range of learning styles and interests.The word problems found in the stories encourage logical thinking and help students practice using information from written text.
+Grade levels are approximate and of course will be determined by the level of your particular students.

 This story has 10 mini-chapters (one page each) which focus on double digit multiplication.
 Of course, the math problems can be skipped and the silly Halloween story can be read on its own.
 Students should be able to work through this entire story and related math problems in about 45 minutes.

 The math in this short Thanksgiving story is focused on number sense and double digit multiplication skills.

 This full-length chapter book is still under construction with the first 10 chapters currently online (new ones added when I get the chance!).
 The 2nd-3rd grade math in this zany adventure covers many concepts including multi-digit addition & subtraction, telling time, 2D & 3D shapes, and multiplication facts.
 Some based on Singapore math strategies.